-DSL techniques seek to take advantage of existing analog telephone lines.
-Each subscriber has its own PSTN (Public Switched Telephone Network) analog telephone line connecting his home to the nearest local telephone exchange.
+DSL techniques take advantage of existing analogue telephone lines.
+Each subscriber has its own PSTN (Public Switched Telephone Network) analogue telephone line connecting its home to the nearest local telephone exchange.

-This connection contains a pair of copper wires, is capable of carrying analog signals up to several MHz frequency.
-The subscriber may keep the use of the phone line for traditional analog voice calls.
-Analog voice calls equipment directly transform voice sound waves into an analog electrical signal, and vice versa, thus resulting in signals ranging from 300 Hz to 3400 Hz.
-The use of signals above 4 KHz is, therefore, available for DSL.
+This connection contains a pair of copper wires, is capable of carrying analogue electric signals up to several MHz frequency.
+The subscriber may keep the use of the phone line for traditional analogue voice calls.
+Analogue voice calls equipment simply transform voice sound waves into an equivalent analogue electrical signal, and vice versa, thus resulting in signals ranging from 300 Hz to 3400 Hz.
+The use of signals above 4 KHz is therefore available for DSL.

-Even though the available bandwidth is reasonable, the quality of the lines is very poor and the signal is subjected to severe distortions and noise at some frequencies.
+Even though the available bandwidth is reasonable, the quality of such lines is very poor and the signal is subjected to severe distortions and noise at some frequencies.
 To handle this issue, DSL techniques divide the available spectrum into several independent channels with about 4 KHz bandwidth each.